alexeskenazi/cs-375-assignment5/assignment_report.md

 Computing path: d -> a -> i
 Computing path: f -> a -> g

-Shortest Path: d, a, i
+Shortest Path: d, g, e, a, i
-Shortest Distance: 70
+Shortest Distance: 40
-Running-time: 42 microseconds
+Running-time: 105 microseconds

-Shortest Path: f, a, g
+Shortest Path: f, e, a, e, g
-Shortest Distance: 47
+Shortest Distance: 32
-Running-time: 42 microseconds
+Running-time: 105 microseconds
 ```

 **Algorithm 2 Results:**
 ```
 === ALGORITHM 2: O(n^2) - No Revisits ===
 Precomputing all pairs of cities via capital...
-Computed paths for all 72 city pairs
+Computed paths for all 90 city pairs

-Shortest Path: d, a, i
+Shortest Path: d, g, e, a, i
-Shortest Distance: 70
+Shortest Distance: 40
-Running-time: 89 microseconds
+Running-time: 533 microseconds

-Shortest Path: f, a, g
-Shortest Distance: 47
+No valid path (paths would overlap - violates no-revisit constraint)
-Running-time: 89 microseconds
+Running-time: 533 microseconds
 ```

+**Analysis:**
+- **Query d→i:** Both algorithms find the same path (d→g→e→a→i, distance 40) because the paths don't overlap.
+- **Query f→g:** Algorithm 1 finds a path (f→e→a→e→g, distance 32) but visits city 'e' twice.
+Algorithm 2 correctly detects that both shortest paths from the capital go through 'e' (a→e→f and a→e→g), so it reports no valid path exists without revisiting a city.
-**Analysis:** Both algorithms produce identical results (as expected), but Algorithm 1 is faster for our 2 queries because it computes on-demand.
-Algorithm 2 took longer because it precomputed all 72 city pairs, but would be faster if we had many queries.
+- Algorithm 2 took longer (533μs vs 105μs) because it precomputed all 90 city pairs and checked each for overlaps.
+For many queries, Algorithm 2 would be faster since paths are precomputed.

 ### Problem B.3: Bellman-Ford Results